martinkiefer/optimistic-sketching/README.md

 | CPU (vectorized + multithreaded)    | Yes             | `Application-Sketching/SIMD+OpenMP`               |
 | CUDA                                | Yes             | `Application-Sketching/CUDA`                      |

 FPGA device code is provided as Zips than can be imported using `Vitis -> File -> Import...`.
-Large BLOBs in Git are not ideal and we are working on a smarter solution.

 ## RTL Generation
 Based on [Scotch](https://github.com/martinkiefer/Scotch) and used for ressource consumption experiments.
 RTL generation was also used to generate the sketching RTL sitting inside the RTL kernels of U250 sketching implementations.